Environmental Health Services

 • If furniture cannot be salvaged, discard it responsibly.
 Destroy it so someone else won’t be tempted to bring it into their home.
 For example:

-• Rip covers and remove stuffing from furniture items.
+• Remove covers and stuffing from furniture items.

 • Use spray paint to mark furniture with “Bed Bugs.”